harryflowers1/adversarial/README.md

 Call pylearn2/scripts/train.py on the various yaml files in this repository to train the model for each dataset reported in the paper.
 The names of *.yaml are fairly self-explanatory.

+**Harry Flowers' Notes**

+I forked this repo in order to add some meaningful notes, understand the code, and work on adding useful documentation for my own personal creative use.